awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-globalcluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `GlobalClusterIdentifier`  <a name="cfn-rds-globalcluster-globalclusteridentifier"></a>
-The cluster identifier of the global database cluster\.
+The cluster identifier for this global database cluster\.
+This parameter is stored as a lowercase string\.
 *Required*: Conditional
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SourceDBClusterIdentifier`  <a name="cfn-rds-globalcluster-sourcedbclusteridentifier"></a>
-The DB cluster identifier or Amazon Resource Name \(ARN\) to use as the primary cluster of the global database\.
+The Amazon Resource Name \(ARN\) to use as the primary cluster of the global database\.
-If the `Engine` property isn't specified, this property is required\.
-If the `Engine` property is specified, make sure this property isn't specified\.
+If you provide a value for this parameter, don't specify values for the following settings because Amazon Aurora uses the values from the specified source DB cluster:
++  `DatabaseName`
++  `Engine`
++  `EngineVersion`
++  `StorageEncrypted`
 *Required*: Conditional
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `StorageEncrypted`  <a name="cfn-rds-globalcluster-storageencrypted"></a>
-The storage encryption setting for the global database cluster\.
+Specifies whether to enable storage encryption for the new global database cluster\.
+Constraints:
++ Can't be specified if `SourceDBClusterIdentifier` is specified\.
+In this case, Amazon Aurora uses the setting from the source DB cluster\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)